-Coyote are becoming increasingly common in cities.
-Even in densely populated areas, coyotes maintain an avoidance of humans and potential for human-coyote interaction is low.
+Coyotes are becoming increasingly common in cities.
+Even in densely populated areas, coyotes maintain an avoidance of humans so potential for interaction is low.
 To maintain a safe distance, homeowners are instructed to limit availability of food on their property and haze individual coyotes in the case of direct encounters.
 These techniques are outlined below.
-If followed by residents, the likelihood of coyote-human interactions or pet attacks is low and coexistence is possible.
+If followed by residents, the likelihood of negative interactions between coyotes and humans/pets is low and coexistence is possible.